 To remove the application simply reboot the watch by pressing and holding the physical button until the watch enters OTA mode (this takes around five seconds).
 Once the watch is in OTA mode then press the physical button again to return to normal mode with the application cleared out.

-4.4.3 Making it permanent
+4.4.3 Uploading in source code form

 To ensure you application survives a reboot then we must copy it to the device and ensure it gets launched during system startup.